MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/word.md

 ## Known limitations

-### Using Excel files synchronized through OneDrive or SharePoint
+### Using Word files synchronized through OneDrive or SharePoint

-Interaction with Microsoft Excel files that are contained in folders synchronized in OneDrive or SharePoint might result in an erroneous flow.
-Power Automate for desktop utilizes COM objects for Excel interactions.
-OneDrive and SharePoint aren't fully compatible with Excel instances launched through COM.
+Interaction with Microsoft Word files that are contained in folders synchronized in OneDrive or SharePoint might result in an erroneous flow.
+Power Automate for desktop utilizes COM objects for Word interactions.
+OneDrive and SharePoint aren't fully compatible with Word instances launched through COM.

-For this reason, when you try to open an Excel file stored under a OneDrive or SharePoint directory, you might encounter a **file not found** error.
+For this reason, when you try to open an Word file stored under a OneDrive or SharePoint directory, you might encounter a **file not found** error.
 To resolve this issue, use one of the following workarounds:

 #### Workaround 1

-* Make a local copy of the respective Excel file.
+* Make a local copy of the respective Word file.
-* Modify the local copy of the Excel file using Power Automate for desktop's Excel automation actions.
+* Modify the local copy of the Word file using Power Automate for desktop's Word automation actions.
-* Override the Excel file copy synchronized through OneDrive/ Sharepoint with the local copy that includes the latest changes.
+* Override the Word file copy synchronized through OneDrive/ Sharepoint with the local copy that includes the latest changes.

 #### Workaround 2
 >[!NOTE]
-> This workaround can be used in general when the **Launch Excel** action fails to execute.
+> This workaround can be used in general when the **Launch Word** action fails to execute.
-* Open a new Excel instance using the **Run application** action.
-Make sure that you provide enough wait time between actions, allowing the Excel process to load completely, including any add-ins.
+* Open a new Word instance using the **Run application** action.
+Make sure that you provide enough wait time between actions, allowing the Word process to load completely, including any add-ins.
-* Use the action **Attach to Excel** to attach to the new process.
+* Use the action **Attach to running Word** to attach to the new process.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]